 COVID-19 Protection Planning for Current and Prospective Families and Students

-With guidelines from the Vermont Department of Education, the CDC, and the Vermont Agency of Health we have made a plan for the 2022-23 school year.
+With guidelines from the Vermont Department of Education, the CDC, and the Vermont Agency of Health, we have made a plan for the 2023-24 school year.
 The following protocols are based on the fact that our community is 100% vaccinated and boosted.

-We will continue to follow all the state and the CDC’s recommendations and, as we all know, the guidelines for best practices are evolving so we will adapt our plans as recommendations change.
+We will continue to follow all the state and the CDC’s recommendations.
+As we all know, the guidelines for best practices change depending on current conditions, so we will update our plans if there are new reccommendations.

 Visitors to campus

 Visitors are welcome on campus!
-All visitors must be able to show proof of vaccination.
 If you are interested in a visit or interview, please contact Hillary Kramer, Director of Admissions.

 Before students arrive

-We strongly encourage students to get vaccinated, which they can do in Vermont if they cannot in their home state.
+Students are strongly encouraged to get the COVID-19 vaccine and regular boosters, which they can do in Vermont if they cannot in their home state.
 Currently, all of our students and staff are fully vaccinated against COVID and have been boosted.

-If you have any symptoms (flu-like symptoms, fever, scratchy throat, coughing, runny nose), we ask that you not join us, but wait for symptoms to recede and have 2 negative antigen tests before returning or coming to school.
+If you have any symptoms (flu-like symptoms, fever, scratchy throat, coughing, runny nose), we ask that you not join us immediately.
+Wait for symptoms to recede before returning or coming to school.
+If you have a positive COVID test, consult our nurse about how to proceed, and wait at least five days before returning to campus.

 On-Campus

-As of March 2022 masks will be optional for all community members.
-The exceptions to this rule are for specific events when we may be hosting a larger group of guests indoors (i.e. the school play) when we would require everyone to wear a mask and if someone is ill.
+As of March 2022, masks are optional for all community members.
+The exception to this rule is if someone is ill.
 Of course, anyone can wear a mask if they choose.

-If students or staff experience symptoms, they will be required to wear a mask and take two rapid antigen tests within 24 hours of each other.
-Even if the tests are negative, we ask that they continue to stay masked until symptoms dissipate (this can prevent other viruses from spreading as well).
-They may remain at school, masked, if they test negative.
-We will only require testing for community members who present with symptoms.
+If students or staff experience symptoms, they must wear a mask.
+If symptoms are moderate, we will test for COVID.
+Even if the tests are negative, we ask that people continue to stay masked until symptoms dissipate (this can prevent other viruses from spreading as well).
+We will only require testing for community members who present with moderate flu-like symptoms.

 In response to a positive COVID test